pittar/openshift-user-workload-monitoring/README.md

 1. Defines RBAC to allow the Grafana `ServiceAccount` to read metrics.
 2. Creates a `GrafanaDataSource` to pull data from Thanos Querier.
 3. Creates the `Grafana` instance.
-4. Creates a `Job` that injects the Grafana service account token into the `GrafanaDataSource` config.
+4. Creates a `Secret` that injects the Grafana service account token into the `GrafanaDataSource` config.

 To deploy all of the above, run the following command: